 Only the beauty of the sky of Lisbon, at any time of the year, would be enough to make the city a destination for the romantics.
 But the Portuguese capital offers much more: a typical house with colorful facades of beautiful tiles, narrow streets that lead you to stroll through the past, secular architecture, delicious food, wonderful wine … Go shopping in Chiado, have fun in the night vibe between Bairro Alto and Cais do Sodré, be silenced by the views from São Jorge Castle, get lost in the labyrinthine and traditional Alfama.
 Lisbon is the European capital of the moment and it’s no wonder why.
 The city is cosy and easy to walk around.
 Stop by the viewpoints and don’t miss the opportunity to cross the Tagus river and see the sun set on the south bank.

 9. Cartagena (Colombia)

 Named the Historic, Artistic and Cultural Heritage of Humanity by Unesco in 1985, Cartagena de Indias – or just Cartagena – seems to have stopped in time.
 And in the best possible sense.
 The colorful, colonial architecture gives a unique beauty to the streets of the city and conquers its visitors.
-Major monuments, such as the Cartagena Walls and the Palace of the Inquisition, stand out in the urban landscape, which can be explored in super romantic carriage rides.
+Major monuments, such as the Cartagena Walls and the , stand out in the urban landscape, which can be explored in super romantic carriage rides.
 For those who don’t like to give up their modern comforts, Cartagena offers a huge variety of restaurants and luxurious hotels.